Career Definition for a SQL Programmer

 Many employers require applicants to have a bachelor's degree in computer science or a related field, such as management information systems or engineering.
 Applicants will also need between two and five years of experience working with SQL servers and relational database systems.
 Knowledge of other programming languages and frameworks, like Java and .NET, are helpful but not required by every company.
 Job applicants looking to stand out might want to also consider earning a Microsoft SQL certification.
 The entry-level Microsoft Technology Associate credential is available to candidates who pass a database fundamentals exam covering SQL Server 2008.

 Additionally, prospective SQL programmers will need good communication skills, as well as the ability to work independently or collaborate with team members when necessary.
-They should also have excellent time management skills and the multi-tasking abilities.
+They should also have excellent time management skills and multi-tasking abilities.

 Salary and Economic Outlook